2018 La Course by Le Tour de France

-The fifth edition of La Course by Le Tour de France, a women's cycling race held in France, took place on 17 July 2018.
-The event was organised by ASO, which also organised the Tour de France.
-It was the 15th race of the 2018 UCI Women's World Tour.
+The 2018 La Course by Le Tour de France was the fifth edition of La Course by Le Tour de France, a women's cycling race held in France.
+It took place on 17 July 2018 and was the fifteenth event on the 2018 UCI Women's World Tour.
+The event was organised by ASO, which also organises the Tour de France.
+The race was won by Dutch rider Annemiek van Vleuten of Mitchelton-Scott.

 Route and format

 The race returned to a single stage format in 2018, following the criticism of the 2017 edition's pursuit stage.
 This was welcomed by the peloton and media.

 The race ran from Duingt, at the shores of Lake Annecy, to Le Grand Bornand, covering 118 km, and took in the Col de la Colombière.
-It was be held before stage 10 of the men's 2018 Tour de France, which also finished in Le Grand Bornand.
+It was held before stage 10 of the men's 2018 Tour de France, which also finished in Le Grand Bornand.
 The finale was identical to the men's stage.
 After the top of the 16.3 km long Col de la Colombière, 15 km was left to the finish.